The Council has records with details for all known swimming pools within its district in a pool register.

 • there are no gaps in the barrier more than 100mm.

 It's worth checking these items yourself before your inspection.
+We have a pool fencing checklist [DOCX, 139 KB] you can use to assist.

 One the most common reasons for a failed inspection is that there's grass or vegetation stopping the pool gate from swinging freely – so make sure you check this before your inspection!